 - Related Posts:

-If you need your replacement passport urgently, you can either visit a Regional Processing Center or work with a registered expediter service, which can replace your passport in 24-48 hours.
+If you’re in a real pinch and need your passport even quicker, consider heading to a Regional Processing Center or employing a registered expediter service that can fast-track your passport replacement in just 24-48 hours.

 U.S. Department of State